tdegrunt/jsonschema/README.md

 The latest IETF published draft is v4, this library is mostly v4 compatible.

 ## Contributing & bugs
-Please fork the repository, make the changes in you fork and include tests.
+Please fork the repository, make the changes in your fork and include tests.
 Once you're done making changes, send in a pull request.

 ### Bug reports
 Please include a test which shows why the code fails.